Here’s how to remove Crashplan from your Mac

-Crashplan is an online backup tool that backs up your data to the cloud every few minutes and allows you to recover files whenever you need to.
-If you’ve stopped using Crashplan and want to uninstall it, we’ll tell you how.
+Crashplan is an online tool that backs up your data to the cloud every few minutes and allows you to recover files whenever you need to.
+But if you’ve stopped using Crashplan and want to uninstall it, we’ll tell you how.

 How to uninstall Crashplan on your Mac